-Treiber’s tools range from brush and stencil to air brushes.
-Layer by layer, Treiber applies fine glazes using highly pigmented acrylic inks and paste-like masses of paint.
-His large-format works seem like representations of objects, but the artist’s focus is less on the pure reproduction of reality and rather on recreating his memory thereof and the feeling thus induced—in other words, the transfer of feeling that lies beneath the surface.
-“It might sound absurd, but my declared goal is by no means the interior or the painting of interiors; it is rather a turning toward the painted object”, says Treiber.
+Fabian Treiber (b.
+1986, DE) layers up and applies fine glazes using highly pigmented acrylic inks and paste-like masses of paint.
+The works seem like representations of objects, landscapes or interiors, but the artist’s focus is less on the pure reproduction of reality and rather on recreating his memory thereof and the feeling thus induced—in other words, the transfer of feeling that lies beneath the surface.